PhMajerus/FIGfonts/README.md

 ![phm-blocky-reverse](images/phm-blocky-reverse.png)

 This font uses extended ASCII characters from the US (437) codepage.
-It uses four rows and supports the base ASCII characters set.
+It uses four rows and supports the base ASCII character set.

 Unlike phm-blocky, this reverse version does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the block elements found in codepage 473.
 The equivalent font in non-reverse is not possible without help from ANSI/VT to invert (negative) some characters.